-- Draft TIP Call for Local Project List & Revenue Review April 12, 2022 at 9:00am at the Technical Committee meeting in the City County Building in downtown Knoxville; and - Draft TIP Call for Local Project List & Revenue Review May 27, 2022 at 9:00am at the Executive Board meeting in the City County Building in downtown Knoxville; and - Draft TIP & Project List Review July 12, 2022 at 9:00am at the Technical Committee meeting in the City County Building in downtown Knoxville; and - Draft TIP & Project List Review July 27, 2022, at 9:00 a.m. at the Executive Board meeting in the City County Building in downtown Knoxville; and - Revised Draft TIP & Programming Policy Review September 13, 2022 at 9:00am at the Technical Committee meeting in the City County Building in downtown Knoxville; and - Revised Draft TIP & Programming Policy Review September 28, 2022, at 9:00 a.m. at the Executive Board meeting in the City County Building in downtown Knoxville; and
+- Draft TIP Call for Local Project List & Revenue Review April 12, 2022 at 9:00am at the Technical Committee meeting in the City County Building in downtown Knoxville; and - Draft TIP Call for Local Project List & Revenue Review May 27, 2022 at 9:00am at the Executive Board meeting in the City County Building in downtown Knoxville; and - Draft TIP & Project List Review July 12, 2022 at 9:00am at the Technical Committee meeting in the City County Building in downtown Knoxville; and - Draft TIP & Project List Review July 27, 2022, at 9:00 a.m. at the Executive Board meeting in the City County Building in downtown Knoxville; and - TIP approval recommendation Sep.-Oct.
+2022 (pending), at 9:00 a.m. at the Technical Committee meeting in the City County Building in downtown Knoxville; and - TIP approval Sep.-Oct.
+2022 (pending), at 9:00 a.m. at the Executive Board meeting in the City County Building in downtown Knoxville.